-The children’s grief group is an eight-week program offered three times per year.
-This group supports children aged six to 12 who have experienced the death of someone close to them to understand and manage their feelings and behaviours around grief.
+The children’s grief group is an eight-week program.
+This group supports children aged 6-12 who have experienced the death of someone close to them to understand and manage their feelings and behaviours around grief.
 Children connect with other children who are grieving and share feelings and experiences.
 A parent group meets at the same time to discuss issues related to children’s grief experiences.
-The children’s group and the parents group are led by knowledgeable facilitators.
+The children’s group and the parents’ group are led by knowledgeable facilitators.

 Children’s Monthly Grief Check-In